v12technology/fluxtion/README.md

    * Multi-language targets from one model, eg C++ processor from Java model.
    * Seamlessly integrate declarative and imperative processing in one processor.
    * Supports dependency injection.
+* Auditing
+   *  graphml and png are generated as well as code.
+   *  The graphml can be loaded into the visualiser for analysis.
+   *  Auditors can record all event and node execution paths.
+   *  Audit records are in a structured machine friendly form.
+   *  Any property can de dynamically traced using reflection.
+   *  Auditors can record performance for events and profile systems or individual nodes.
 *  Plugins
    * Text processing
    * Csv processing